rpmuller/ePubs/WesternPhilosophy.md

-The three things needed to prevent revolution are government propaganda in education, respect for law, even in small things, and justice in law and administration, i.e., "equality according to proportion, and for every man to enjoy his own" (1307*, I 37 b ^ *3 10 *)' Aristotle never seems to have realized the difficulty of "equality according to proportion."
+The three things needed to prevent revolution are government propaganda in education, respect for law, even in small things, and justice in law and administration, i.e., "equality according to proportion, and for every man to enjoy his own" (1307, 1307, 1310).
+Aristotle never seems to have realized the difficulty of "equality according to proportion."
 If this is to be true justice, the proportion must be of virtue.
 Now virtue is difficult to measure, and is a matter of party controversy.
 In political practice, therefore,